A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 We now look in more detail at a specific major merger, focusing at the redshift interval between $0.95$ and $1.5$, to correlate both small and large scale features of the ICM with the hydrostatic mass bias.
 At the time the two merging haloes are last in separate Friends-of-Friends groups, $z=1.65$, the main progenitor and merging halo have masses $M_\mathrm{200}=1.42\times10^{14}\,\mathrm{M}_\odot$ and $M_\mathrm{200}=1.02\times10^{14}\,\mathrm{M}_\odot$, respectively, giving a merger ratio of $1.4$.
 As discussed in Section~\ref{Section:CaseStudy1} and shown in Fig.~\ref{Fig:CaseStudyEvolution}, as the merger progresses, we see spikes in the X-ray and SZ centroid shifts, thermal and non-thermal pressures and energy dissipation rate, all corresponding with a dip in $1-b$ followed by a sharp increase.

 In Fig.~\ref{Fig:CaseStudyMaps} we examine the physical processes driving these changes, where we show maps of gas temperature, Mach number, gas turbulent velocity ($v_{\rm turb}$), X-ray emission and SZ Compton-$y$ parameter (with the last two shown as unsharp masked images to highlight interesting features), at six different redshifts during the merging process (corresponding to the dashed vertical lines in Fig.~\ref{Fig:CaseStudyEvolution}).
 In all panels, the main progenitor centre is represented with a `+' symbol, and the merging halo centre by a `x' symbol.
-We note that to highlight the physical properties of the ongoing merger, we have made our image projections along a line-of-sight perpendicular to the plane of the merger (but note the centroid shifts were calculated from projections down the $z$-axis).
+We note that to highlight the physical properties of the ongoing merger, we have made our image projections along a line-of-sight perpendicular to the plane of the merger (but note the centroid shifts were calculated from projections along the three orthogonal axes of the simulation box).

 To complement the maps, we show radial profiles of mass and pressure at the same six redshifts in Fig.~\ref{Fig:CaseStudyMassProf}.
 Specifically, in the left-hand panel we show the ratio of the hydrostatic mass to the `true' mass, where the hydrostatic mass is estimated from the `raw' temperature and density profiles (blue dashed), `raw' pressure and density profiles (green dot-dashed), and fitted pressure and `raw' density profiles (green dotted).
 In the right-hand panel we show the ratio of the non-thermal pressure to total pressure, where we either use velocity dispersion (light orange dot-dashed) or turbulent velocities (dark orange continuous) to estimate non-thermal gas pressure.
 Vertical dashed lines indicate \rfive\ and \rtwo, with the numbers next to them denoting the values of the profiles at that radius.
 The red shaded vertical band indicates the position of the centre of the infalling halo as the merger progresses.